Asutosh11/RxJava-explained-in-a-simple-way/README.md

 # The-simplest-RxJava-tutorial

-This is RxJava explained in the simplest term.
-I had made this tutorial project to teach people about Reactive programming.
+<b>This is RxJava explained in the simplest term.</b> I had made this tutorial project to teach people about Reactive programming.
 Now I'm making these notes available on Github so that everyone can use it.

 For a moment, forget RxJava.
 Just answer some questions. <br/>